What is a co-op nursery school?

 Can someone who isn’t a parent co-op?

 All co-op parents/caregivers must attend a mandatory training session at the beginning of the school year.
 However, co-ops can be grandmas, grandpas, aunts, uncles, caregivers… almost anyone can be a co-op.
-We do a short background check on each adult who qualifies as a co-op helper.
+A background check is required to be completed and pass to co-op.

 Does a co-op school only need parents to help inside the classroom?